pschapman/JFIT-ZTP/README.md

 - Logging and debug messaging.
 - Running setup additional times will update all fields, but will not remove mappings that no longer apply.
 Setup logic likely needs a rewrite to fix.
 Workaround by deleting datamap.json and run setup from the beginning.
 - JFIT-ZTP only adds to or alters existing data.
 Duplicate JotForm submissions will not remove unneeded commands / external keystore fields.
 Resolution appears to be non-trivial.
 Possible strategy of marking some datamap variables as "unprotected" and subject to automatic deletion.
 May require update to datamap schema.

+## Change Log
+- 0.9 Beta - Initial release
+- 0.9.2 Beta
+  - Had 'duh' moment in initial argument parsing code.
+Switched to ArgParse native module.
+Setup now uses -s / --setup arguments.
+  - File and console logging added.
+File logging is 'Info' by default (changable in code).
+Console logging is disabled by default and can be enabled with -v and -d options, meaning verbose (Info) and debug respectively.
+  - Fixed logic error regarding delimiters in get_answer_element.
+  - Updated install instructions in readme.